person-al/person-al.github.io/_posts/2024-01-14-🌱-adding-a-comments-section-to-a-static-site.md

 date: 2024-01-14
 layout: post
 tags: null
-title: "\U0001F331 adding a decentralized comments section"
+title: "\U0001F331 adding a comments section to a static site"
 ---

 > **Assumed Audience:** You have a blog, most likely a static site hosted on Github Pages or another static site hosting system.
 You want to enable a comments section, or at least a way for readers to contact you, but you don't know how.